 Analyze Before and After

-Whatever ad type you use, it is always important to correctly choose the page where it will be placed and monitor your website using tools like SE Ranking’s SEO tracking software.
-Use this tool to find top organic pages which bring the most traffic and place your pop-ups there.
-You can also use it to connect to Google Analytics and Google Search Console to check traffic metrics and additional data on user behavior.
+Whatever pop-up type you use, it is always important to correctly choose the page where it will be placed and monitor your website using tools like Google Analytics and Google Search Console to check traffic metrics and additional data on user behavior.

 Conclusion